 Aintree Grand National Betting Offers 2022

 The world’s biggest, longest and most famous steeplechase attracts crowds of 75,000 people at Aintree in Liverpool and global TV audiences exceeding 750 million (that’s 10% of the world’s population).
 This one horse race attracts over £250 million in (legal) wagers the world over and with such a high betting turnover you would expect to find some top betting offers wouldn’t you?

-On this page we tell you which betting sites have new customer free bets and bonus offers for the National as well as those running regular promotions for all punters, including extra places, money back and more.
+On this page we also tell you which betting sites have free bet and bonus offers for the existing National punters, including extra places, money back and more.
 Make sure you get the most out of your Aintree flutter this year by taking up some of the offers listed below.
 Further down we’ve also got the schedule, history, key facts and more about the Grand National.

 Grand National Free Bets for New Customers